wavefrontHQ/docs/pages/doc/integrations_aws_metrics.md

     - **Products** -- Allows you to filter the list of AWS products for which you want to collect metrics by using the CloudWatch integration.
 The default is **All**.
 Click **Custom** to see the list of AWS products and to filter them according to your needs.
     - If you select a custom list of AWS products, you can also specify custom namespaces.

+       Custom namespaces that you add must start with the correct prefix.
+For example, if you want to monitor Amazon Chime SDK, enter `AWS/ChimeSDK`.

        A namespace is a container for CloudWatch metrics.
 Metrics in different namespaces are isolated from each other, so that metrics from different applications are not mistakenly aggregated into the same statistics.
 See [Amazon CloudWatch concepts](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/cloudwatch_concepts.html) for details.

 1. Click **Update**.

 ### How to Use the Metric Allow List and the Products List

 By using the **Metric Allow List** and the **Products** option you can select which services and metrics to monitor.
 If you want to monitor all metrics for all services, you don't have to do anything, just leave the **Metric Allow List** empty and the **Products** option set to **All**.

+In addition, if you ingest custom metrics to CloudWatch, you can add the list of custom namespaces (namespaces that are not in the default provided product list).
+You can also use  the  **Custom Namespace(s)** text box and add the default namespaces of services that are not a part of the **Products** list.
+For a list of the AWS services that publish metrics to CloudWatch and their namespaces, see [AWS services that publish CloudWatch metrics](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/aws-services-cloudwatch-metrics.html).

 #### How to Monitor All Metrics for Specific Services